Community Corner

 In the China program’s Family Style tent, families can try hands-on activities and watch special performances reflecting the country’s seasonal festivals.
 Visitors can play games, learn a new dance, make a lantern or kite, press a design into a moon cake, fill a sachet with herbs or color their own Chinese zodiac chart.
 Mandarin language instructors will teach phrases and songs.

 In the Tuchezeni! or Let’s Play tent in the Kenya program, visitors can play new games, sing songs and participate in the Festival’s daily fun run with a Kenyan marathoner.
 They can also learn how to say native animals’ names in Swahili and design colorful khanga cloths.
-Children can discover how Kenyans are protecting the environment by using recycled items to create a beaded bracelet, water bottle planter, or mancala game.- There is no admission charge.
-Visitors should dress for hot and humid weather.
-(The National Weather Service has issued a Heat Advisory Wednesday for DC.)
+Children can discover how Kenyans are protecting the environment by using recycled items to create a beaded bracelet, water bottle planter, or mancala game.

 Find out what's happening in Georgetownwith free, real-time updates from Patch.